 If you would like to receive a free resource sheet to support your quest for better heart health, click the button below to receive your gift.

 I’m excited to talk about this topic today because not only do I truly believe that you have the power to reverse heart disease and lower high blood pressure to improve your health, but the science also agrees!
 You can adopt healthy lifestyle practices that improve your health and enrich your life, which can in turn improve the lives of those close to you.
 You have the power to break the cycle of these chronic diseases so that you can leave a legacy of health to your loved ones.

 As you may already know, I use lifestyle medicine as the first line of treatment, before medications, to treat lifestyle-related chronic diseases.
 Lifestyle-related chronic diseases include diabetes, hypertension, obesity, and some cancers, just to name a few.
 Lifestyle practices, such as eating a whole-food plant-based diet and regular physical activity, can help you improve blood pressure and reverse heart disease.
-In certain cases, these approaches may even outperform pharmaceutical therapy.

 Tools to Improve Heart Health

 Blood Pressure Monitoring

 Since weight management is very important in blood pressure control, I recommend that you be mindful of your weight and its fluctuations, and that you monitor your weight AT LEAST on a weekly basis.
 I recommend a scale that includes a body composition monitor.

 Remember, healthy lifestyle behaviors–like eating a whole-foods plant-based diet that is low in sodium, being physically active, and stress management are the best ways to prevent and control high blood pressure.
 Please talk with your doctor about any complementary health approaches, including supplements, you use.